Jim89/RepData_PeerAssessment1/PA1_template.md

 ##### Step 3 - Summarising and reporting activity by day

-After loading and processing the data, the next step in the analysis is a summary of the data by day.

-The first step is to perform this summarisation of the data.
-This is done using the fantastic dplyr package:
+The data were summarised by day.This was done using the fantastic dplyr package:

 ```r